nicolasochem/tzip/proposals/tzip-20/tzip-20.md

 }
 ```

-## Token events
+## Indexer events

-This specification defines two approaches to emitting token balance and metadata update events:
-- **Basic**, which does not require to implement off-chain events, but restricts the storage type;
-- **Custom**, which requires implementing off-chain events with standardized names and return types.
+This specification defines an approach to emitting token balance and metadata update events, which requires implementing off-chain events with standardized names and return types.

 > Here and hereafter, we are based on the following statements about tokens:
 > 1. Token represents an asset;